 - Reforming Ideas in Britain: Politics and Language in the Shadow of the French Revolution 1789-1815 (Cambridge University Press, November 2013)

 - ed.
 William Godwin, Enquiry Concerning Political Justice (OUP, World's Classics, 2013)

-- ed. with J. Innes, Re-imagining Democracy in the Age of Revolutions (Cambridge University Press, 2013)
+- ed. with J. Innes, Re-imagining Democracy in the Age of Revolutions (Oxford University Press, 2013)

 - ed.
 J Plamenatz, Machiavelli, Hobbes and Rousseau (Oxford University Press, 2012)